Panzerschrek/U-00DC-Sprache-site/overview.md

 There are also a couple of constructions where it is unnecessary to specify types, but mostly they must be specified.

 There is no complex type calculation mechanisms.
-This significantly simplifies compiler and improves code readability.
+This improves code readability and significantly simplifies compiler.

 ### Static strong typing